Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Dataset Generation

-\textbf{Step 3: Retrieval Label Annotating.} As this dataset aims to evaluate the \qa bot's intelligence in applying knowledge and adapting to different DB products in the RAG (Retrieval Augmented Generation) scenarios, in addition to providing \qa pairs, we also annotate the relevant grounded document to support RAG evaluation and facilitate answer generation for each question.
-To more precisely locate a finer-grained passage, we segment a single document and store it in a retriever such as a vector database, using the generated question and answer as a query, we retrieve the vector database to pinpoint the text blocks containing relevant information (with retrieval similarity $\geq$ 0.8) precisely.
+\textbf{Step 3: Retrieval Label Annotating.} As this dataset supports evaluating the \qa bot's intelligence in applying external knowledge and adapting to different DB products in the RAG (Retrieval Augmented Generation) scenarios, in addition to providing \qa pairs, we also annotate the relevant text chunk.
+To more precisely locate a finer-grained passage instead of the whole document, we store the text chunks in each document segment in the vector database, using the generated question and answer as a query, and pinpoint the set of text chunks containing relevant information (with cosine similarity $\geq$ 0.8).